 Dr. Jensen is a member of the Curriculum Committee of the Faculty Senate and is fine arts representative on the Continual Improvement and Assessment Committee charged with preparing for the Higher Learning Commission’s assessment visit.
 Within the community, Dr. Jensen is conductor/artistic director of the Hastings Symphony Orchestra and conductor of the Chancel Choir and Bell Choir at First Presbyterian Church.
 He has extensive performance experience on electric and string bass, low brass and voice, and has conducted all levels of ensembles from elementary programs to college/community orchestras.

-Morton and Ella Steinhart Endowed Professorship in Art
+Morton and Ella Steinhart Distinguished Professorship in Art

 Lawrence and Jeannette James Distinguished Professorship in Communication Arts, Business and Economics